 Contest an CARB Issued Citation

 - A new "Guidelines for Appeals of Citations" webpage is under construction and will soon be available.

 Administrative Penalty Program - All other CARB Regulations

 Administrative Penalties may be sought by CARB as an alternative to civil penalties for less severe, evident violations.
 Administrative Hearing Procedures allow the Air Resources Board to assess and collect administrative penalties for violations of CARB's adopted rules and regulations.
 An individual or company who receives a citation or complaint under this program may request a hearing form on the merits of the issuance of the citation or complaint.
 A hearing conducted under this program will be presided over by an administrative law judge from the Office of Administrative Hearings.
 This authority was added by Senate Bill 527 of 2001.
 CARB adopted California Code of Regulations (CCR) in 2002 to implement Senate Bill 527.

 Administrative Hearing Procedures for Review of Executive Orders

 In 1995, the Legislature expanded the ARB's authority to assess and enforce administrative penalties.
 (Senate Bill (SB) 163, Stats.
 1995, Ch.
 966, Sec.
 3, codified at Health and Safety Code section 43025, et seq.).
-Section 43028 provides that the ARB may adopt rules and regulations to impose and enforce administrative civil penalties for violations of Part 5 of the Health and Safety Code, or any rule regulation, permit, variance, or order of the state board, pertaining to fuel requirements and standards.
+Section 43028 provides that CARB may adopt rules and regulations to impose and enforce administrative civil penalties for violations of Part 5 of the Health and Safety Code, or any rule regulation, permit, variance, or order of the state board, pertaining to fuel requirements and standards.